 Apply your classroom learning to real-world work environments.
 Internships give you an opportunity to reflect on work done in the field and gain experience to propel you into your career beyond college.

 The Film and Video Studies major requires an internship for academic credit (FAVS 450) during your junior/senior year.
 We encourage you to take advantage of other internship and work opportunities before your junior year to be competitive, but those will not count toward this course requirement.
-More information about the required internship.

 The Department of Labor’s Fair Labor Standards Act stipulates that internships must meet certain criteria: